Dark Matter Heating of Compact Stars Beyond Capture: A Relativistic Framework for Energy Deposition by Particle Beams: Conclusions

-We kindly thank Prof. Przemysław Małkiewicz for useful discussions on gravitational effects on volumes and geodesics.
+\acknowledgments We kindly thank Prof. Przemysław Małkiewicz for useful discussions on gravitational effects on volumes and geodesics.
+SH would also like to thank Dr. Hailin Xu for useful discussions on DM direct detections.
 This research was supported by the Cluster of Excellence ``Precision Physics, Fundamental Interactions, and Structure of Matter'' (PRISMA$^+$, EXC 2118/1), funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under the German Excellence Strategy (Project No. 390831469, MRQ), the National Science Centre, Poland (Grant No. 2021/42/E/ST2/00031, JHZ), and by support from Prof. Jason L. Evans and Prof. Yuichiro Nakai, funded by the National Natural Science Foundation of China (SH).